LPSim/backend/README.md

-# Genius Invokation TCG simulator (in progress)
+# Genius Invokation TCG simulator

 ---

-Backend of Genius Invokation TCG, written with Python and Pydantic, to easily convert between current match status and JSON.
+Backend of Genius Invokation TCG, written with Python and Pydantic.

+This project is created for killing time and learning Pydantic.
+No guarantee for progress and quality.